A Plea to Consider believing on Jesus

 Then He took the cup, and gave thanks, and gave it to them, saying, “Drink from it, all of you.
 For this is My blood of the new covenant, which is shed for many for the remission of sins.
 But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”
 Matt 26:27-29

-God created this earth, in perfect splendor, no flaws, with no sin, no sickness, no sorrow, no murder, no death… yet we had a choice to freely obey or not.
-Given only one choice, everything else was given to us.
+God created this earth, in perfect splendor, no flaws, with no sin, no sickness, no sorrow, no murder, no death… yet we had a choice to freely obey Him or not.
+Given only one choice, everything else was given to us to enjoy.
 So it should not have been hard.
 But I believe it was provided so that we would indeed have free will to choose to obey/love God or not.
+Who wants a puppet to love them?
 And yet with that one choice, man’s disobedience brought sin into the world, and sin from that point forward separated us from God, our Creator, and our Maker.
 Who loves us and made us in His own image, desiring to commune with us.

-But from the moment sin entered the world, there was a prophecy (Genesis 3:15) that foretold of the solution; the One who would come and provide salvation.
+But from the moment sin entered the world, God made a promise — a prophecy (Genesis 3:15) that foretold of the solution; the One who would come and provide salvation.
 It would all be a matter of those who believed the message and those who rejected the message.

 The Bible tells us that the truth is clearly seen, shown by Him, even in His invisible attributes, His Creation, the marvel of how our bodies are knit together.
 The truth of God whose glory is declared day by day from the expanse of the sky to the sphere of the earth, and people have no excuse whatsoever for not believing.